lsa-pucrs/Player-Stage-Manual/docs/WORLDFILES.md

 )
 ```

-Here we tell Player/Stage that we will `define` a type of sensor
+Here we tell Player/Stage that we will define a type of sensor
-called `bigbobs_sonars`.
+called bigbobs_sonars.
 Next, we'll tell Player/Stage to use these
 sensors in a ranging device.
 Let's put four sonars on Bigbob, one on the
 front of each tooth, and one on the front left and the front right corners
 of its body.